 - Spending money on treatment or medication (i.e. painkillers.)

 You could be entitled to claim back these expenses and losses and cover the costs of ongoing treatments when you make a whiplash claim with whiplash injury solicitors.
-You should keep all paper and digital records that document them so that your lawyer can use them to help work out how much compensation you could be entitled to.
+You should keep all paper and digital records that document them so that your lawyer can use them to help work out how much compensation you could be entitled to in special damages.

 When making a compensation claim you will need to think about how you will afford the services of the lawyer helping you with the case.
 This could involve paying upfront fees to the lawyer before you begin proceedings.
 This could be a financial gamble, as you may not be guaranteed to win your case and be able to win the money back.